 Enter the Teal Pumpkin Project.

 Launched in 2014, The Teal Pumpkin Project is a new (it started in 2014) food allergy awareness program centered around Halloween.

 The basic idea is that in addition to Halloween candy (or instead of, if you choose), you offer non-candy items to Trick-or-Treaters.
 To show that you have non-candy items available as treats, you put a teal pumpkin on your porch, window, or other visible location.
-You may also choose to add your home to the map, so families of children with food allergies can plan ahead.

 This way, even children who are not able to eat candy, or choose not to eat candy, still get Halloween loot!

 Here are some suggestions of items to include:

 - temporary tattoos